Skip to main content

 • Only one configuration can be added, not multiple.

-1. After adding to the end of the file, execute the command sudo reboot to restart the system.
+1. After adding to the end of the file, run the command sudo reboot to restart the system.

 • Ensure the hardware connection is correct.

-• Some systems may have a default fb0 device, and FLY-TFT might be assigned to fb1.
-Modify the configuration file to enable the fb1 device.
+• Some systems may have a default fb0 device, and FLY-TFT will be assigned to fb1.
+You need to modify the configuration file to enable the fb1 device.

-• Execute the command ls /dev/fb* to check the devices.
-If two devices, fb0 and fb1, appear, execute the following command to enable the fb1 device (default is fb0).
+• Run the command ls /dev/fb* to check devices.
+If two devices, fb0 and fb1, appear, run the following command to enable the fb1 device (default is fb0).

-• Execute the following command to modify the default configuration to use the fb1 device:
+• Execute the following command to modify the default configuration to the fb1 device

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf